 The SA-MPO will work the Texas Department of Transportation (TxDOT), Concho Valley Transit District (CVTD), and City of San Angelo (COSA) to develop and program projects in the short-range plan.
-Amendments will be made when necessary and the TIP will be updated from the current 2019 - 2022 TIP to a 2021 - 2024 TIP.
-Projects programmed in the TIP will be monitored throughout the development process until completion.
+Amendments will be made when necessary and the TIP will be updated from the 2021 - 2024 TIP will be monitored and updated as needed.
 Updates to projects will be provided to stakeholders and the community occasionally.